gangula-karthik/TRASHMINATOR/README.md

 ## PROCESS 🤔
-1. The video is uploaded either by the user or taken from other sources like security cameras
-2. The video is then scanned to detect the amount of trash
-3. The location is marked on a map and shown to the users who can then volunteer to help clean up the location
+Here's how it works: users can upload their own videos or source them from security cameras, which are then scanned to identify the amount of trash present.
+This location is marked on a map and made available to users who can volunteer to help clean it up.
+In return for their efforts, these users will earn points and rise up the leaderboard, inspiring them to keep making a positive impact on their community.
+It's a simple but powerful way to promote environmental responsibility and make a real difference.
-4. The users will in turn receive points for helping out and there is also a leaderboard which encourages users to clean up more